ocelotconsulting/ocelotconsulting.github.io/_posts/2017-12-18-lambda-gateway.md

 The above integration work combines the needs that an organization would have around deploying multiple API endpoints for a given project, and fitting a cloud-native solution for Functions As A Service (FaaS) into a larger CI/CD framework.
 CloudFormation and API Documentation (swagger) offer convenient ways of expressing API's so that all parties are clear on requirements as well as infrastructure needs.
 Lambdas are a powerful tool with their ability to serve as stand-alone ephemeral functionality.

 In addition to the CI/CD work necessary to deploy Lambda's via the Gateway, things like access to logging and accurate eventing/monitoring are still needed to come full circle in serverless infrastructure.
-Perhaps that's a blog topic for another day!
+Perhaps that's a topic for another day!